 The current Parent-Child class meets on Friday mornings from 10:00 am to 12:20 pm.
 The program has a maximum of 12 children.
 A Saturday morning class, which will meet from 9:30 to 11:30 am, will begin on April 11, 2015 and run through June 6, 2015.

 Our Parent-Child class offers an opportunity for children to discover the world in a special setting with their families.
-Parents, grandparents, or caregivers and their young child come together once a week in a nurturing, home-like environment under the guidance of Early Childhood teacher Kristin Hughes.
+Parents, grandparents, or caregivers and their young child come together once a week in a nurturing, home-like environment under the guidance of Early Childhood teachers.
 Our daily rhythm includes making bread for our morning tea, domestic activities, free-play, seasonal circle games and songs, storytelling, and puppetry.
 For the adults, we offer crafts and observation of the children in quietude.
 An honoring of the young child's imaginative capacity in play sets a mood of wonder, reverence, and enthusiasm for the tasks at hand.
 We strive to support parents in strengthening their parenting skills and in creating a healthy and joyful home life.